-The Marian doctrines are, for Fundamentalists, among the most bothersome of the Catholic Church’s teachings.
-In this tract we’ll examine briefly two Marian doctrines that Fundamentalist writers frequently object to—the Immaculate Conception and the Assumption.
+The Marian doctrines are, for many Protestants, among the most bothersome of the Catholic Church’s teachings.
+In this tract we’ll examine briefly two Marian doctrines that Protestant writers frequently object to—the Immaculate Conception and the Assumption.

 The Immaculate Conception

 It’s important to understand what the doctrine of the Immaculate Conception is and what it is not.
 Some people think the term refers to Christ’s conception in Mary’s womb without the intervention of a human father; but that is the Virgin Birth.
 Others think the Immaculate Conception means Mary was conceived “by the power of the Holy Spirit,” in the way Jesus was, but that, too, is incorrect.
 The Immaculate Conception means that Mary, whose conception was brought about the normal way, was conceived without original sin or its stain—that’s what “immaculate” means: without stain.
 The essence of original sin consists in the deprivation of sanctifying grace, and its stain is a corrupt nature.
 Mary was preserved from these defects by God’s grace; from the first instant of her existence she was in the state of sanctifying grace and was free from the corrupt nature original sin brings.

 When discussing the Immaculate Conception, an implicit reference may be found in the angel’s greeting to Mary.
 The angel Gabriel said, “Hail, full of grace, the Lord is with you” (Luke 1:28).
 The phrase “full of grace” is a translation of the Greek word kecharitomene.
 It therefore expresses a characteristic quality of Mary.